Candido Amantini

-Candido Amantini, CP, (January 31, 1914 – September 22, 1992), was an Italian Passionist priest.
+Candido Amantini, CP (January 31, 1914 – September 22, 1992), was an Italian religious priest of the Passionists.
 For 36 years, Amantini was the exorcist of the Diocese of Rome, stationed at the Pontifical Sanctuary of the Holy Stairs.
 He also taught Sacred Scripture and Moral Theology and wrote a book entitled Il Mistero di Maria, about the Virgin Mary.

 Personal life

-Candido Amantini was born Eraldo Ulisse Mauro Amantini in Bagnolo di Santa Fiora, Province of Grosseto, Tuscany, the second of four children born to Giovanni Battista Martini and Diolinda Fratini Amantini.
+Candido Amantini was born Eraldo Ulisse Mauro Amantini in Bagnolo di Santa Fiora, Province of Grosseto, Tuscany, the second of four children born to Giovanni Battista Amantini and Diolinda Fratini Amantini.
 He was baptized on February 7, 1914.

 At age 12, he entered the Passionist Seminary in Rome (Nettuno) on October 26, 1926.
 At the age of 15, on October 9, 1929, he entered the novitiate of the Passionists at the Retreat of St Joseph on Mount Argentario.
-On October 23, he received the religious habit and was given the name Candido of the Immaculate.
+On October 23, he received the religious habit and was given the name Candido of the Immaculate Conception.
 On October 24, 1930, he made his temporary vows.
 Amantini was transferred to Tavernuzze, near Florence, where he completed Lyceum in 1936.
 Then he went to Vinchiana, to complete his studies in philosophy and theology.

 On January 31, 1936, Amantini made his perpetual vows.
 Also in 1936, he was transferred to the Sanctuary of the Holy Staircase in Rome, to study for his licentiate in theology at the Pontifical University of St. Thomas Aquinas, Angelicum.

-After a long illness, Amantini died at the night on the feast of Saint Candido, his patron.
+After a long illness, Amantini died at night on the feast of Saint Candido, his patron.
 Amantini was buried in Rome at the Verano Cemetery.
 The Roman Catholic Church has named him a Servant of God.
 His remains were transferred to the Church of the Holy Staircase on March 21, 2012.